 Content is a great way to demonstrate your knowledge and establish your brand as an industry expert.
 In one of the search algorithm updates by Google in the past 5 years, quality content is given more significance for a relevant keyword.
 As soon as Google observes that people are spending more time on your articles, it automatically increases the page authority.
 Moreover, the more relevant, authoritative links your content has for a specific keyword, the more are the chances of the article being displayed on the top.

 In the case of local SEO, publishing articles catering to the local audiences or getting backlinks from local institutions is a great way to improve page rankings and increase local search visibility.
 To get quality backlinks from credible local institutes, choose those businesses that are related to your field but are not competition.
-For a roofing contractor, getting backlinks from a construction and hardware store would be considered credible.
+For a roofing contractor, Google considers getting backlinks from a construction and hardware store as credible.
 For restaurant owners, reviews from professional food critics are credible and help drive a new audience to the establishment.
 Using keywords with local search intent in your published articles can help the article be shown for those keywords.
-Going a step ahead, optimize the content for mobile keyword searches as most local searches are made from mobile devices.
+Going a step ahead, optimize the content for mobile keyword searches as people make most local searches from mobile devices.

 In layman terms, schema markup is a bunch of codes placed on the website that helps the search engine platform display additional information.
 Unless specified, the crawlers would be unsure how to represent specific information and display it as regular data.
 With appropriate schema markup, you can display ratings for a movie, display its current showtimes, author of the article, product listings, working hours of a restaurant, etc. Google supports 12 types of data types, and you can use the in-house Google Structured Data Markup Helper tool to generate rich data snippets.